Breee/authicuno/README.md

 """
 CORE Section.
 """
-# The host of the DB in which we store polls
+# The host of the DB in which we store core settings
 CORE_DB_HOST = os.getenv("CORE_DB_HOST", "db")
 # The user of the DB
 CORE_DB_USER = os.getenv("CORE_DB_USER", "authicuno")